LDSSA/batch2-capstone-instructors/brief.md

 ## The dataset

-- Each row in the dataset corresponds to a single person.
+- Each row in the dataset corresponds to a single person, involved in a car crash.
-- The data column names and values are supposed to be quite explicit - there is no data dictionary to be supplied
+- The data column names and values are supposed to be quite explicit - there is no data dictionary to be supplied.
 - The entries in `y_train` are: `1=died`, and `0=survived`
-    - This means that a prediction of `1` is absolute certainty they will die
+    - This means that a prediction of `1` is absolute certainty that a person will die.

 ## Exploring the dataset